CIRSE Annual Congress

 AI in cancer care and research

-Three reasons why you cannot miss this session
+Three reasons to watch this session on demand

 1. You will learn the basic language of AI for IR